The Spirit Of The Game

 Unlike many sports, golf is played, for the most part, without the supervision of a referee or umpire.
 The game relies on the integrity of the individual to show consideration for other players and to abide by the Rules.
 All players should conduct themselves in a disciplined manner, demonstrating courtesy and sportsmanship at all times, irrespective of how competitive they may be.
 This is the spirit of the game of golf.

-Players should ensure that no one is standing close by or in a position to be hit by the club, the ball or any stones, pebbles, twigs or the like when they make a stroke or practice swing.
+- Players should ensure that no one is standing close by or in a position to be hit by any equipment or debris when they make a stroke or practice swing.

 Consideration For Other Players